qw4990/index_advisor/README.md

-# Index Advisor
+# TiDB Index Advisor (Beta)

-## Introcution
+## Introduction

 Index selection is an important part of database performance tuning.
 However, it is a complex and time-consuming task.
 Even experienced experts can hardly guarantee to find the best index scheme accurately and quickly when facing a complex workload containing dozens or even hundreds of tables and thousands of SQLs.

-Index Advisor is a tool that can automatically recommend indexes based on the workload, statistics, and execution plan cost in TiDB, which can greatly reduce the workload of index maintenance in performance tuning.
+TiDB Index Advisor (beta) is a tool that can automatically recommend indexes based on the workload, statistics, and execution plan cost in TiDB, which can greatly reduce the workload of index maintenance in performance tuning.

 ## How it works